SammyT1178/Prism-Documentation/README.md

 		- Filters work as anticipated
 	- Options
 		- The only option available is "Print Tags"
-			- Not sure if that's the only Inventory Option, if not ignore this note
+			- Not sure if that's the only Inventory Option, if so ignore this note
 			- Else, cut the middleman by just renaming to Print/Print Tags
 - Physical Inventory
 	- PI Sheets seem to export to PDF without any issue, will probably print to printer without issue as well